MiketheChap/worldwidestew/content/blog/2025-03-05-deputized-to-impose-ashes.md

 Before coming to work at the hospital, Ash Wednesday wasn't part of my faith tradition.
 But, in a surprising turn, it became every year's most Sacred event.
 I got to touch the heads of countless patients, family members, and staff, offer the words, *"Repent and believe the Gospel,"* and then impose Ashes.
 This little encounter symbolized all that gives me hope about the human and divine.

 *I miss those days.* This is the second year where I haven't touched those foreheads.
 For all of you I did touch, who were on  my list each year, I still send you my love.
 The Ashes went one way.
-The Touch went both.
+The Touch, though, went both.

+---
+For all my friends, patients, and family members.
+For my wife and dogs who put up with long, long days.

+I had help with this post from my preferred AI, [Claude.ai](https://claude.ai) by *Anthropic*.